How Long Does It Take to Sell a House to a Cash Buyer?

 Be upfront with your buyer if you have additional liens, another person that should be a party to the sale, or you’re behind on property taxes or HOA dues.
 The title company will likely find the issues, and it is best to tackle those items head-on from the beginning and get them cleared to ensure the fastest sale possible.
 Also be honest when filling out your Seller’s disclosure.
 The Seller’s disclosure survives the sale in Texas, and not disclosing an issue with the home you knew about at the time of the sale could create legal problems for you later.

 The longer the option period, the longer the buyer can back out of the sale without any financial or legal repercussions.
-To ensure a quick sale, you want no or a short option period, so that if the buyer plans to back out, they make that decision quickly.
+While a cash sale takes away worries of the buyer’s financing falling through, to ensure a quick sale, you want no or a short option period, so that if the buyer plans to back out, they make that decision quickly.
 This way, if the buyer fails to purchase the home for any reason after the option period, their earnest money will compensate you for the failure to close.

 A low appraisal

 If the home is appraised, and the appraisal value is less than the sales price of the home, the buyer may request a reduction in sales price to the appraisal value.
 While the seller is not obligated to agree to a reduction in the sales price, the sale could fall apart if the parties fail to agree on pricing if a home “under-appraises.”
 Depending on the terms of the contract and whether or not there were any contingencies to the sale, a buyer may be entitled to have their earnest money refunded over a low appraisal.